The Work Ahead

 CAA Opposes the Casey T. Arrowood NominationCAA opposes the White House nomination of Casey T. Arrowood as US Attorney for the Eastern District of Tennessee.
 Arrowood wrongfully prosecuted Professor Anming Hu.

 Effective immigrant rights work means providing full access to critical legal services as well as robust advocacy to protect the dignity and fair treatment of all immigrants.

-A just society requires all communities to have sustainable employment and economic opportunities that grow shared community wealth and equity.
+A just society requires all individuals to have sustainable employment and economic opportunities that grow shared community wealth and equity.

-An accurate and complete Census count protects the political representation and fair share of public resources for communities of color and immigrants who have been disenfranchised.
+An accurate and complete Census count protects the political representation and fair share of public resources for communities of color and immigrants who are and have been disenfranchised.

 Racial profiling, national security scapegoating, and mass incarceration must be replaced with systems that humanize and protect the safety of all people.